-- 38. Blurred boundaries existed between the jurisdictions of the customary and statutory justice systems, especially in rural areas, despite growing awareness on the jurisdiction of the two systems.26 Traditional leaders presided over the mitigation and resolution of most local conflicts, as statutory justice was inaccessible to many.27 The general lack of systematic harmonization of the customary system actors into the overall justice system resulted in the former not being aware of the rights of children and women, or that they did not have jurisdiction over criminal cases.
-To mitigate this problem somewhat, RoLAS and HRD held workshops with traditional justice actors on human rights and justice standards to clarify how the two systems interfaced.
-UNMISS, in coordination with CSOs, hosted an annual preseasonal cattle movement conference to bring together farmers, cattle keepers, and members of the Inter-State Co-ordination Committee for Cattle Seasonal movement.
-Nevertheless, in a spot survey that OIOS conducted in Juba with 15 civil society actors, 42 per cent considered there to be an improvement in the harmonization of the two systems over the past four years. - 39.
-UNMISS contributed to a new model of weaving together the customary and statutory justice systems together through deployments of special courts.28 In these special courts, assessors29 were invited to consult on the courts and offer the judge advice according to local traditions and customs.
-For example, the JSMC, designed with GoRSS actors under the auspices of the RSRTF, convicted 11 individuals of SGBV/CRSV out of a total of 29 cases referred to the courts (Table 3).30 The deployments were perceived by UNMISS and justice actors to have brought peace to the borderlands of Warrap and Western Bahr-el-Ghazal, where cattle herders and farmers often clashed, leading to revenge attacks.
+38. Blurred boundaries existed between the jurisdictions of the customary and statutory justice systems, especially in rural areas, despite growing awareness of the jurisdiction of the two systems.24 Traditional leaders presided over the mitigation and resolution of most local conflicts, as statutory justice was inaccessible to many.25 The general lack of systematic harmonization of the customary system actors with the overall justice system resulted in their not being aware of the rights of children and women or that they did not have jurisdiction over criminal cases.
+To mitigate this problem somewhat, the Rule of Law Advisory Section and the Human Rights Division held workshops with traditional justice actors on human rights and justice standards to clarify how the two systems interfaced.
+UNMISS, in coordination with civil society organizations, hosted an annual pre-seasonal cattle movement conference to bring together farmers, cattle keepers and members of the Inter-State Co-ordination Committee for Cattle Seasonal movement.
+Nevertheless, in a spot survey that OIOS conducted in Juba with 15 civil society actors, 42 per cent considered there to be an improvement in the harmonization of the two systems over the past four years.

+39. UNMISS contributed to a new model of weaving together the customary and statutory justice systems through deployments of special courts.26 In these special courts, assessors27 were invited to consult on the courts and offer the judge advice according to local traditions and customs.
+For example, the joint special mobile court, designed with Government of South Sudan actors under the auspices of the reconciliation, stabilization and resilience trust fund, convicted 11 individuals of sexual and gender-based violence/conflict-related sexual violence out of a total of 29 cases referred to the courts (see table 3).28 The deployments were perceived by UNMISS and justice actors to have brought peace to the borderlands of Warrap and Western Bahr-el-Ghazal, where cattle herders and farmers often clashed, leading to revenge attacks.